DiamondLightSource/SuRVoS2/docs/S2a_docs.md

 Per session setup:
      /projects/[project name]/project.json

 start server with a workspace (can be changed) run_server [command] with workspace param start gui with a workspace

+# Using workspaces

+Workspaces are stored in CHROOT

+They implement a particular folder structure and access protocol for data.

+After creation, add_data to a workspace, then create a dataset.

+All work in survos is organized around a workspace.
+Image processing, supervoxel generation and segmentation takes place by choosing a group and creating a new dataset in that group, e.g. 'features' and '001_gaussian_blur' The settings chosen in the gui are saved as metadata into the dataset.yaml within that datasets folder (e.g. in workspace_name/session_name/features/001_gaussian_blur/) which sits in that folder along with the data in hdf5 format, with a name like chunk_0x0x0.h5)

+On opening the workspace on a second occassion, original parameters are loaded from the metadata and can be modified and the dataset recomputed.

+For segmentation operations a pipeline is created that outputs a dataset.
+Multi-stage segmentation pipelines with various pre and post processing steps (e.g. morphology and mask generation) can be performed.

+# Segmentation

+In order to segment, several things need to be precomputed (supervoxels, filters) Segmentation requires channels and supervoxels to be calculated.
+Refinement requires a segmentation to be computed.

+# Entity

+An entity is a labeled geometric/vector data is stored in a dataframe with certain columns.
+Dataframe has 'z','x','y','class_code'

+# Frontend Notes

+The frontend allows interactive segmentation of an image volume by manipulating a workspace.

+The classic_gui has a slice viewer that can work over http.

+The nu_gui has a both slice and 3d viewers and tools for painting and editing vector geometry layers.

+* Not yet (TODO) updated when local workspace updated.
+'View' buttons transfer workspace to viewer.

+Feature Plugin

+* Modify sets of filters
+* Run calculation, which updates the workspace
+* Use the GUI to load the result into the viewer

+Supervoxel Calculation
+* Modify supervoxel parameters, choose feature to use
+* Run calculation, which updates the workspace
+* Use the GUI to load the result into the viewer

+The client and the server are completely separate and communicate via the hug api.

+Within the client, PyQT Signals and Slots are used.
+Within the nu_gui, Napari is used for viewing 3d volumes.

+# Plugins

+Features

+Regions

+Annotations

+# Pipeline

+A pipeline is to provide a simple, unified interface to several different types of segmentation operations.
+Ops are currently fufilled by a function that takes and returns a pipeline payload.
+This is meant to reflect operations that can occur to the layer stack in the gui or to a workspace on the server.

+Example ops are: a layer of points is processed to generate another layer of points.
+This would be a vector to vector operation.
+Or a layer of points can be processed into a raster mask, a vector-to-raster operation.
+A common prediction task involves taking an annotation volume and an image volume and producing a prediction volume, a (R,R) -> R operation.
+A detection task takes an image and produce a set of points or other geometry (R->V)

+## List of ops
+(V: Vector, R: Raster)

+* V->V
+    - Spatial clustering
+    - Cropping and transformation
+* V->R
+    - Mask generation
+* R->V
+    - Detection
+* R->R
+    - Segmentation

+# ROI

+Pipeline roi: a pipeline ROI allows for a small region to be run through a pipeline for testing

+WIP: Integration of Viewer roi<->workspace roi so

+* viewer can view a smaller ROI of the workspace
+*  processing (e.g. on server) can be tested on smaller ROI

+Using a temp dataset, the user can develop a segmentation pipeline on a ROI and then save it and apply it to the entire volume.

+# Launcher and DataModel

+# Datasets

 # SuRVoS2 API